 One of the key principles of the revenue program is that every discharger should pay in proportion to his or her use of the system.
 As discussed under the Revenue Program, practical considerations make it impossible to meter every user’s discharge.
 Consequently, we estimate your discharge based on standard loading factors that correspond to the type(s) of facilities on your parcel.
 We recognize that you may have taken steps to conserve water (for which you should be applauded) and that your actual discharge may be significantly less than what we estimated.
 If that’s your case, the low-water rebate program was designed just for you; it allows low-water users to apply for a reduced service charge.

-To make it as simple as possible, we’ve prepared a list of frequently asked questions that hopefully answer all the who, what, when, where, why, and how of the program.
-Of course, if you have more questions, we’re always here to answer them.
+To make it as simple as possible, we have prepared a list of Frequently Asked Questions that hopefully answer all the who, what, when, where, why, and how of the program.
+Of course, if you have more questions, we are always here to answer them.
 Just click on the "How do I get more information" question to find out how to contact us.

-Simpy, you fill out an application package, attach copies of your water bills, and mail it to us.
-We’ll evaluate your water use and, if you’re below the threshold for your parcel, you’ll qualify for the reduced charge.
-We’ll do the rest to make sure you receive any rebates for which you may be due and to have the lower charge placed on future bills.
+Simply, you fill out an application package, attach copies of your water bills, and mail it to us.
+We will evaluate your water use and, if you are below the threshold for your parcel, you will qualify for the reduced charge.
+We will do the rest to make sure you receive any rebates for which you may be due and to have the lower charge placed on future bills.

-Get copies of your water bills for the last fiscal year (July – June).
-Calculate the average daily flow for the whole year and for the winter months (typically November through February).
+Get copies of your water bills for the last fiscal year (July through June).
+Calculate the average daily flow for the entire year and winter months (typically November through February).
 Use the smaller number.
-If it’s less than or equal to one of the following, you will qualify (with limited exceptions) for a reduced charge
+If it is less than or equal to one of the following, you will qualify (with limited exceptions) for a reduced charge:

 Single-family home – 0.26 hundred cubic feet